 Phonophoresis

 Intermittent Compression

 Ultraviolet

 Diathermy

 Infrared

 Whirlpool

 Iontophoresis

 Biofeedback

 Electrical Stimulation

 TENS

-Neuromuscular E-Stim
+Neuromuscular E-Stim $\sqrt{2}$

 Cervical Traction

 Lumbar Traction

 Inhibition/Facilitation Techniques

-Stump Wrapping ·
+Stump Wrapping •

 Orthotics/Prosthetics (don/doff)

 Developmental Activities

 Therapeutic Exercise:

 Upper Extremities

 Lower Extremities

-Cervical
+Cervical ž.

 Lumbar Spine

-Physical Therapist Assistant Program Pre-Clinical Student Questionnaire considered the first wee meet with J joldham@a Date ience have you had in physical therapy as a volunteer , including your n hours?
-(Please the clinical facility as well as PT/PTA names, if known) ience have you had in physical therapy as an employee ?
-(Please list the clinical ell as PT/PTA names, if known) s) of physical therapy are you most interested in (ex. acute care, pediatrics, sports ehabilitation, etc.)?
-If you have no one specific area you are interested in, please /A. e any questions or concerns regarding the required medical insurance, liability ohysical exam, CPR, and First Aid certifications?
+Physical Therapist Assistant Program Pre-Clinical Student Questionnaire

+Name Date Please answer the following questions to the best of your knowledge.
+Your responses will be considered when determining the fall clinical rotation schedule which you will receive during the first week of the fall semester.
+If after completing this questionnaire you feel the need to meet with Jeremy personally to discuss clinical education, please contact by email at joldham@allegany.edu , call 301-784-5537, or make an appointment with Jamie.
+Please return the questionnaire to Jeremy by August 9, 2021 .
+Thanks!!
+What experience have you had in physical therapy as a volunteer , including your observation hours?
+(Please the clinical facility as well as PT/PTA names, if known) What experience have you had in physical therapy as an employee ?
+(Please list the clinical facility as well as PT/PTA names, if known) What area(s) of physical therapy are you most interested in (ex. acute care, pediatrics, sport medicine, rehabilitation, etc.)?
+If you have no one specific area you are interested in, please indicated N/A. Do you have any questions or concerns regarding the required medical insurance, liability insurance, physical exam, CPR, and First Aid certifications?
 If so, what?
-Do you anti will be required to travel to many, if not all, of their clinical rotation assignments. cipate any problems with transportation for these clinical rotations?
-Do you have ds you may stay with in a location other than your hometown?
-If so, please city/state.
-1. 2.
-3. 4.
-5. What areas 1.
-2. u consider your strengths to be?
-(List at least 5) do you feel you need to strengthen?
-(List at least 3) 3.
+All students will be required to travel to many, if not all, of their clinical rotation assignments.
+Do you anticipate any problems with transportation for these clinical rotations?
+Do you have family/friends you may stay with in a location other than your hometown?
+If so, please indicate the city/state.
+What do you consider your strengths to be?
+(List at least 5) 1.
+2. 3.
+4. 5.
+What areas do you feel you need to strengthen?
+(List at least 3) 1.
+2. 3.

-viriat is your learning style a preierence : ( circie c nie ioi each an swerj

-Work best in a more structu ork best in a more structured setting Work best in a less structured s ured set ting

-Prefer feedback at the time an error is noted OR Pref er feedba ck at set tir nes duri ng the day

-More comfortable with close supervision OR More comfortab le with dist tant supe ervision

-Respond well to new or unfa amiliar situations OR U ncor nfortable i n unfamilia r situatio ons

-How did you get intereste d in the physica al thera py pro ofession?

-Indicate the approximate plan to have an apartmen indicate the mileage for b to determine the mileage, you). t near the colleg oth your home ge duri and yo ng the e fall and artment a spring ser ddress.
-(It nester, f you ar please e unsure hov

-Bedford, PA Altoona, PA Uniontown, PA

-Somerset, PA Johnstown, PA Pittsburgh, PA

-Romney, WV Keyser, WV Winchester, VA

-Hagerstown, MD Frederick, MD Morgantown, WV

-Oakland, MD Windber, PA McConnellsburg, PA

-Do you have any question Program? ns or concerns i regardi ng the e clinical e education portion of the PTA

-Thank you for taking Please comp g the time to co lete the followi

-Full Name:

-Nick Name:

-Address:

-Home Phone Number:

-Cell Phone Number
+what is your learning style s preierence? ( circie c one ioi each an swer ) Work best in a more structu red setting OR Work best in a less structu red setti ng Prefer feedback at the time Pref er feedba ck at set tim ıes durin g the day More comfortable with close supervision OR More comfortab le with dista ant supe rvision Respond well to new or unfa amiliar situations OR U ncor nfortable ir n unfamiliar situatio ns How did you get intereste d in the physica al thera apy pro ofession?
+Indicate the approximate plan to have an apartmen indicate the mileage for b to determine the mileage, you). t near the colle oth your home ge duri and yo ing the our apa e fall and s artment a spring sem ddress.
+(If nester, p you are olease unsure hov Bedford, PA Altoona, PA Unionto wn, PA Somerset, PA Johnstown, PA Pittsburg gh, PA Romney, WV Keyser, WV Winches ster, VA Hagerstown, MD Frederick, MD Morgant own, WV Oakland, MD kland, MD Windber, PA McConn ellsburg, F PA Do you have any question Program? is or concerns i regardi ing the e clinical e education p oortion o of the PTA Thank you for taking Please comp g the time to co lete the followi Full Name: Nick Name: Address: Home Phone Number: Cell Phone Number